Catholic Pilgrimage Israel Tour – October 2020

 Tuesday – Day 7: Jerusalem and Bethlehem

 After breakfast, we will start our day with a drive to the top of the Mount of Olives, for a panoramic view of Jerusalem.
 We will visit Peter Noster Church, the site of Lord’s Prayer.
-We will also visit Chapel of Ascension and retrace the footsteps of our Lord, as we stroll down the Palm Sunday Route on the Mount of Olives to the tear shaped Dominius Flevit, the spot where Jesus wept over Jerusalem.
-We will arrive to the Garden of Gethsemane, where Jesus was arrested.
+We will also visit Chapel of Ascension and retrace the footsteps of our Lord, as we stroll down the Palm Sunday Route on the Mount of Olives to the tear-shaped Dominus Flevit, the spot where Jesus wept over Jerusalem.
+We will arrive at the Garden of Gethsemane, where Jesus was arrested.
 We proceed to Mt.
 Zion.
 Here we will visit the site of David’s tomb and a few flights up, the Upper Room, where the Last Supper was held (Mark 14.13, Luke 22.
 10-38).
 We will drive to the House of Caiaphas (Galicantu) – the high priest who interrogated Jesus the night of His betrayal (Mark 14:53- 65).In the afternoon, we will drive to Manger Square in Bethlehem to visit the Church of the Nativity.
-We will return back yo our hotel and enjoy another relaxing dinner at our hotel.
+We will return back to our hotel and enjoy another relaxing dinner at our hotel.
 Optional Mass: Mass in Bethlehem Overnight in Jerusalem

 Wednesday – Day 8: Old City of Jerusalem

 After breakfast, we will drive to the Old City of Jerusalem through the Dung Gate.
 We will walk to the Southern Wall excavations.
 We will see the beauty of the ruins, including the famous Robinson Arch, which used to lead the high priests into the Temple.
 We will proceed to the Western Wall, to see Judaism Holiest place.
 We will walk along the Christian Quarter to see the Pool of Bethesda, where Jesus healed a lame man (John 5).
-We will retrace the steps of Jesus along the Via Dolorosa (way of the cross) and pass through the colorful bazaars, alleyways and marketplaces to the Church of the Holy Seplechre (Golgotha).
+We will retrace the steps of Jesus along the Via Dolorosa (way of the cross) and pass through the colorful bazaars, alleyways, and marketplaces to the Church of the Holy Seplechre (Golgotha).
 We proceed to the Jewish Quarter, which was reconstructed after the city was unified at the conclusion of the Six-Day War in 1967.
-A special point of interest in the restored Jewish Quarter is; the “Cardo”, meaning the “heart” of this ancient Byzantine City. – We will continue to The Temple Institute Museum, where we can see the prepara tion of the 3rd Temple.
-We will return to our hotel to enjoy another relaxing dinnel.
-Optional Mass: Mass at the Holy Seplechre.
+A special point of interest in the restored Jewish Quarter is; the “Cardo”, meaning the “heart” of this ancient Byzantine City. – We will continue to The Temple Institute Museum, where we can see the preparation of the 3rd Temple.
+We will return to our hotel to enjoy another relaxing dinner.
+Optional Mass: Mass at the Holy Sepulcher.
 Overnight in Jerusalem

 Thursday – Day 9: City of David, Israel Museum

-After breakfast, we will begin our first visit at City of David.
+After breakfast, we will begin our day with a visit to the City of David.
 We start with the breathtaking observation point overlooking Biblical Jerusalem, dating back 3,800 years in time to the days of Abraham.
 The journey quickly heads underground to the recently excavated fortresses and passageways.
 The underground tour finally ends at the Gihon Spring, the water source of Jerusalem for over 1,000 years.
 We will drive to Israel Museum to see the model city of Jerusalem as it used to look like in 66 CE.
 In the same complex, we will also visit the Shrine of the Book to see the original Dead Sea scrolls and where they are housed.
 We will continue to Yad Vashem, Israel’s Holocaust memorial, where six million Jews perished in the Holocaust in Nazi Germany.
 We will walk through the New Historical Museum, the Children’s Hall, and the Memorial Hall.
 Enjoy dinner at our hotel.
 Overnight in Jerusalem

 Friday – Day 10: Departure and arrival back home from your Catholic Pilgrimage Israel Tour